Welcome to my Concept 2 RowErg review.

 Each representative I spoke to said they never heard of any size restrictions for shorter people and mentioned they know children who use the machines regularly.

-For taller users, it’s difficult to determine how tall is “too tall” for the rower because the key issue is leg inseam length and not overall height.
+For taller users, it’s difficult to determine what “too tall” would be for the rower because the key issue is leg inseam length and not overall height.

 A few users that are 6’8″ and 6’9″ were able to use the machine with no issues and claim they had a couple of inches to spare on the monorail.